yoandym/migration_scripts/docs/tutorial/tutorial_migrate.rst

 1. Follow the initial instructions for a simple migration.
 2. Create the field mapping between the source and destination instances.
-   This is a list of strings or dictionaries.
+   This is a list or dictionary.
 Example:

 .. code:: python